Forgiven311/Course_Project_Wk3/README.md

 # Data Set Used

-Human Activity Recognition Using Smartphones dataset.
+Human Activity Recognition Using Smartphones dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # List of Files in the Repository